 You can insert a component instance into your model in three ways:

 - Select or download a component via the Components panel.

 - Import a SketchUp file (with the

 - Drag a SketchUp file from File Explorer (Microsoft Windows) or the Finder (Mac OS X) into your model.

-Premade components are most often inserted from the Components browser into a model.
+Premade components are most often inserted from the Components panel into a model.
 Follow these steps:

-.
-By default, the Components browser opens to the Components Sampler collection, as shown in the figure.
+Click the right-pointing arrow next to the Components panel in the Default Tray.
+By default, the Components panel opens to the Components Sampler collection, as shown in the figure.